GuanLab/timesias/README.md

 This will generate models, which will be saved under a new directory `./models`

 # Top feature evaluation
+if `--shap` is indicated, SHAP analysis to show top contributing  measurements and last n time points.

 ![](top_feature_report_example.html)

 ## Other applications of this method